 Alessia received her Master’s degree in Communication Sciences and Disorders from the College of Saint Rose in Albany, New York.
-Alessia’s experiences in early language intervention, the school setting, and outpatient practice have contributed to her unique skill set and have provided her with a solid understanding of clients’ needs at various stages of rehabilitation.
+Alessia’s experiences in early language intervention and the school setting have contributed to her unique skill set and provide her with a solid understanding of clients’ needs at various stages of therapy.
 Using a client-centered approach, she delights in creating therapy programs that focus on developing the appropriate skills needed for clients’ independence and optimal functioning in everyday activities.

 Janine D’Souza M.Cl.Sc.
 SLP

 Janine received her Master of Speech Pathology Studies from the University of Queensland in Brisbane, Australia.
 She is passionate about working with clients of all ages with developmental and acquired communication disorders.